inno-se/the-guide/README.md

 Architecture provides a common language in which different concerns can be expressed, negotiated, and resolved at a level that is intellectually manageable even for large, complex systems. [[^Bck], p.
 29]

 Software architecture is important for a wide variety of technical and nontechnical reasons.
-Here are the main resons why architecture matters: [[^Bck], p.
-36]
+Here are the main resons why architecture matters [[^Bck], p.
+36]:

 1. An architecture will inhibit or enable a system’s driving [quality attributes](#quality-attributes).
 1. The decisions made in an architecture allow you to reason about and manage change as the system evolves.